 What makes Habitat different?
-In Morningstar's view, the current online interaction on systems like the come and they go; but it is very much a stream-of-consciousness activity, focused on the present.
+In Morningstar's view, the current online interaction on systems like the

+CB Simulator and People Connection is very transient.
+People talk; they come and they go; but it is very much a stream-of-consciousness activity, focused on the present.
 There is no sense of continuity from time to time; no sense of place.